Australian van conversions: lessons & tips for your build!

 Mistake!

-If you end up choosing to use a plywood floor make sure to get marine grade ply so it doesn’t start rotting from condensation.
-Maybe even give it a varnish.
+If you end up choosing to use a plywood floor make sure to get marine grade ply so it doesn’t start rotting and getting mouldy from condensation.
+Maybe even give it a varnish to help it last?

 Don’t use chipboard or MDF.
 Both expand with the slightest moisture and will not last more than a couple years.
-I’ve seen a couple beautiful build destroyed within 6 months of completion.
+I’ve seen a couple beautiful builds destroyed within 6 months of completion when using these materials.

 Flooring